OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 MUST revert if the message is invalid or has already been executed.

-MUST emit a `MessageExecuted` event if it does not revert.

 TBD: Passing full payload or payload hash (as done by Axelar).
 Same question for attributes, possibly different answer depending on attribute malleability.

 #### Dual Mode